stroblme/natLight/README.md

 ## Description

-This small python script outputs an 'white' RGB value which varies depending on sunrise and sunset at your location as well on your personal preferences regarding sleep and wake up times.
+This small python script outputs an 'white' RGB/ HSV value which varies depending on sunrise and sunset at your location as well on your personal preferences regarding sleep and wake up times.

 In my case it's used to modify the RGB value of my room light to a more eye-friendly, warmer light.
 It's compareable to any blue-light filter for Displays but implemts only the color changes.

-You can modify transition time as well as your personal color temperature limits.
+You can modify transition time as well as your personal color temperature limits and other preferences in a config file.

 ## Requirements

 Requires Python
 Requires and colorsys:

 ```
 $ pip install colorsys
 ```